Dropping Classes with a Refund

 If you decide to drop a class, do not just stop attending!
 Contact the Registrar’s Office or Academic Advising Center or drop your class online via SIS (during open registration periods).
 You have to notify the Registrar’s Office or the Academic Advising Center by phone, fax, email or in person before the above date to receive a refund.

 Dropping Classes after the Refund Period

-Officially withdrawing after the 60% completion date requires the instructor to issue a grade of “WP” (withdraw passing) or “WF” (withdraw failing) on the DROP form.
-A grade of “WP” will not affect the cumulative GPA; however, a grade of “WF” will be calculated into the cumulative GPA (See also Grading System.)
+Officially dropping a course prior to the completion of 60% of the scheduled duration of the course will result in a grade of “W” (withdrawn) entered on your transcript, with no effect on your cumulative GPA.
+A withdrawal after the 60% completion mark requires your instructor to issue a grade of “WP” (withdraw passing) or “WF” (withdraw failing) on the drop form.
+A grade of “WP” will not affect the cumulative GPA; however, a grade of “WF” will be calculated into your cumulative GPA.

 If you stop going to your class without providing official notification, the default withdrawal date for financial aid purposes will be the midpoint of the semester.
 Those students who stop attending class may be dropped by yourr instructor with an AF grade, or you will receive an AF from the instructor at the end of the semester.
 The AF grade does affect your cumulative GPA and financial aid.

 Withdrawing from NHTI